British watchdog says bank competition still falls short

 "They don't seem to us yet to have had the transformative effect hoped for, and the long-standing concerns about competition in retail banking largely remain," he said.

-Britain's biggest four banks -- Lloyds, Royal Bank of Scotland (RBS) (RBS.L), Barclays (BARC.L) and HSBC (HSBA.L) -- control more than three quarters of current accounts and provide nine out of 10 business loans.
+Britain's biggest four banks -- Lloyds, Royal Bank of Scotland (RBS), Barclays and HSBC -- control more than three quarters of current accounts and provide nine out of 10 business loans.

-Paul Pester, chief executive of new bank TSB TSB.L, said on Wednesday that medium-sized banks could merge to give them the scale to compete with bigger rivals.

-"It's a possibility," he told Reuters at an event in parliament organised by think tank New City Agenda.
-"Scale is important.
-Giving some of these mid-tier banks enough teeth to really compete is going to be important."

 Some lawmakers blame a lack of choice for scandals that have engulfed the industry in recent years including the mis-selling of loan insurance and complex hedging products and shoddy treatment of small businesses in financial difficulty.